bimbraw/bimbraw.github.io/_pages/about.md

 <font size="-1">
 <ul>
   <li>August, 2020 - Started Ph.D. in Robotics Engineering at WPI!</li>
-  <li>July, 2020 - Paper titled 'Augmented Reality-Based Lung Ultrasound Scanning Guidance' accepted with great reviews at MICCAI ASMUS 2020!</li>
+  <li>July, 2020 - Paper 'Augmented Reality-Based Lung Ultrasound Scanning Guidance' accepted with great reviews at MICCAI ASMUS 2020!</li>
-  <li>April, 2020 - Paper titled 'Towards Sonomyography-Based Real-Time Control of Powered Prosthesis Grasp Synergies' accepted in EMBC 2020!</li>
+  <li>April, 2020 - Paper 'Towards Sonomyography-Based Real-Time Control of Powered Prosthesis Grasp Synergies' accepted in EMBC 2020!</li>
   <li>March, 2020 - Accepted the offer for the position of research coordinator at WPI!</li>
   <li>October, 2019 - Started working as an Audio DSP Engineer at Panasonic Automotive.</li>
   <li>May, 2019 - Started working as an Active Noise Control Engineering Intern at Bose.</li>